 Now, every hearty soup needs a dunker, no?
 A wedge of ciabatta or crusty baguette soaking up all the wonderful juices of this beef vegetable soup….Sounds so dreamy.
 But what I have on hand at this moment is humble frozen sandwich bread, and I shall not complain!

-You can also stir in some cooked grains or pasta.
+You can also stir in some cooked grains or pasta (like in this cabbage lasagna).
 Whether or not your baby or toddler decides to have a go with their spoon, always offer it, again for the sake of exposure.
 You never know when they’ll show interest and great determination to mimic their parents.

 Did you make this baby and toddler-friendly Vegetable Beef Soup with Cabbage?
 Follow me on Instagram post a photo and tag me, post a photo on my Facebook page, or save it to Pinterest.
 I love to see what you’re making!